 To help ensure our 2018 schedule of content (which comprises blogs, eBooks, webinars, reports, solution snapshots, surveys, etc.) is of the greatest benefit to you – our valued readers – we need your input.
 What topics would be of most interest?
 What are your biggest struggles?
 Which challenges do you most need help with?

-The results of this poll will help ensure that we source the most appropriate content created by the most appropriate people.
+The results of this poll will help ensure that we source the most appropriate content to help with ITSM issues, created by the most appropriate people.

 A look back at 2017